Demystifying Union and Intersection Types in TypeScript

 result = true; // Valid

-variable can store either a number
+The result variable can store either a number or a boolean value.

 What are Intersection Types?